Digital-Grinnell/rootstalk-issue-workflow/README-Print-First.md

-# Rootstalk New Issue Workflow - New DIGITAL FIRST Workflow
+# Rootstalk New Issue Workflow - Old PRINT FIRST Workflow

-This file documents a comprehensive workflow for creation of a new **digital** issue of _Rootstalk_ in our new (2024) _digital-first_ workflow.
+This file documents a comprehensive workflow for creation of a new **digital** issue of _Rootstalk_.

 ## Python